 4. Jin Feng Lu Rou Fan

-Braised pork rice was one of my favorite things to eat in Taiwan.
-I enjoyed it so much that it was the one dish I missed most from our trip.
-In fact, I missed it so much I asked Ren to replicate it for me!
+Braised pork rice was one of my favorite dishes to eat in Taiwan.
+It was perhaps the one dish I missed most from our trip.
 Comforting and simple, it’s something I could honestly see myself eating everyday.

 Jin Feng Lu Rou Fan